ynikitenko/yarsync/docs/yarsync.1.md

 Always do a **\--dry-run** before actual changes.

-Some corner cases are not fully handled yet and raise Python errors instead of correct return codes.
+Occasionally Python errors are raised instead of correct return codes.
-The output messages deserve to be improved.
-Please be patient and please report any bugs or make feature requests to
+Please report any bugs or make feature requests to
 <https://github.com/ynikitenko/yarsync/issues>.

 # COPYRIGHT